#RESIST by AKONG

 It is this question that brought me to a personal determination that with everything I do, I will ask myself: In what way could I empower somebody else to make some money, generate an income and create a better life for themselves from what I am doing?

-It is this question that has led me to imagine a whole different operating model for my business, where by just doing what I love to do, which is generating and executing kick-ass product ideas, I can empower somebody else who wants to have their own business but just needs a kick-ass product idea.
-Win/Win!
+It is this question that has led me to imagine a whole different operating model for my business, where by just through doing what I love to do, I can find ways to empower somebody else in the process.
+Incidentally, this also gave me the idea to run my JEWELLERS BOOTCAMP, where I am personally training the next generation of budding designers so they can fulfil their own creative potential.